Skip to Main Content

 When should I choose helicopter over drone filming?

-Here is the breakdown.
-Helicopters are ideal for extended aerial takes over Mount Fuji, high-speed sequences, shots needing heavy cinema cameras, long-range coverage across Japan, and situations where drones cannot operate due to JCAB/DID restrictions around Tokyo, the Imperial Palace, or event venues.
-For quick setups and lower altitudes, drones may be more cost-effective.
+Helicopters are ideal for long aerial takes over Mount Fuji, high-speed sequences, shots that need heavy cinema cameras, long-range coverage across Japan, and cases where drones cannot fly due to JCAB/DID limits around Tokyo, the Imperial Palace, or event venues.
+For quick setups and lower altitudes, drones may cost less.

 What camera systems do you use for helicopter filming?